daily-co/react-native-daily-js-playground/README.md

 **Note:** The app should work as long as you're on the same WiFi as your dev box running the React Native development server.

-**iOS Debugging Tips**
+**iOS debugging tips:**

-If you see the error `Change your bundle identifier to a unique string to try again.` update the "Bundle Identifier" input to make it unique.
+- If you see the error `Change your bundle identifier to a unique string to try again` update the "Bundle Identifier" input in `Signing & Capabilities` to make it unique.
 This should clear the error.

-If you see an error that says `Xcode was unable to launch because it has an invalid code signature, inadequate entitlements or its profile has not been explicitly trusted by the user` you may need to update the settings on your iPhone device to enable the required permissions.
+- If you see an error that says `Xcode was unable to launch because it has an invalid code signature, inadequate entitlements or its profile has not been explicitly trusted by the user` you may need to update the settings on your iPhone device to enable the required permissions.
 Open `Settings` on your iPhone, select `General`, then `Device Management`, and click `Trust` for DailyPlayground.

-You may also be prompted to enter you login keychain password.
+- You may also be prompted to enter you login keychain password.
 Be sure to click `Always trust` to avoid the prompt showing multiple times.

 ### Running on Android